 Selecting the Storage (1) tab opens the Storage (1) page, which displays the available directory storage and file name options.
-The settings include the database directory, name of the system data file, name of the system BLOB file, name of the user data file, number of user data file pages, name of the user BLOB file, number of the user BLOB file frames, and the number of pages to extend a full BLOB file when using autoextend tablespaces.
+The settings include the database directory, name of the system data file, name of the system BLOB file, name of the user data file, name of the user Blob file, number of the user BLOB file frames, and the number of pages to extend a full BLOB file when using autoextend tablespaces.
 The settings on this page are only applied to the server.